 This guide represents the Consumer Protection Division’s interpretation of the Arkansas New Motor Vehicle Quality Assurance Act (Act 297 of 1993, the Arkansas Lemon Law).
 This guide is just that, a guide.
-If you have a question or are uncertain about a particular aspect of this law, contact the Office of the Attorney General at the number or address listed above.
+If you have a question or are uncertain about a particular aspect of this law, contact an Arkansas Lemon Law Attorney.
 Original booklet prepared by Clifford P. Block.

 Who Is Covered Under under the Arkansas Automobile Lemon Law?